 Testing a working iPad charger gave the following voltages:

 USB Pin D+: 2.065V

-The completed charger circuit top view showing power regulator and smoothing caps.
+The completed charger circuit top view shows power regulator and smoothing caps.

 The completed charger circuit base view showing voltage dividers

-The completed charger fitted into a plastic box with power switch.
+The completed charger is fitted into a plastic box with a power switch.

 or other PDF reading software for your computer or mobile device.